istio/istio.io/content/help/ops/setup/webhook/validation/index.md

 responsible for validating configuration consumed by Mixer.

-Both webhooks are implemented by the `istio-galley` service on port 443. nEach webhook has its own `clientConfig`, `namespaceSelector`, and `rules` section.
+Both webhooks are implemented by the `istio-galley` service on port 443.
+Each webhook has its own `clientConfig`, `namespaceSelector`, and `rules` section.
 Both webhooks are scoped to all namespaces.
 The `namespaceSelector` should be empty.
 Both rules apply to Istio Custom Resource Definitions (CRDs).